agnimitra/zebpaybuild-csharp/README.md

 `PM> Install-Package Zebpay.RestClient`

+In case you just need model you can `PM> Install-Package Zebpay.Model`

 <h1>How to Use</h1>

 - <i>Generate your key at https://build.zebpay.co/application (Web or Console/backed) to generate clientid, clientsecret, scope, and apiSecret and zebpaysubscriptionkey.</i>